-Along with Alban Berg (who we’ll look at next) and a few others, these serialist composers used the twelve-tone system of composition involving tone rows.
+Along with Alban Berg (who we’ll look at next) and a few others, these serialist composers used the twelve-tone technique of composition involving tone rows.

 Although Webern wrote a lot more, he has 31 opus works that he thought were good enough to be published.